YoannJulliard/academic_website/content/post/carbon-stripes/index.md

 ---
 title: Carbon stripes
-subtitle: Inspired by the warming stripes of Ed Hawkins, the carbon stripes represent yearly CO2 emissions through as stripes and the remaining carbon budget of the 1.5°C and 2°C scenarios with dotted lines.
+subtitle: Inspired by the warming stripes of Ed Hawkins, the carbon stripes represent yearly CO2 emissions through stripes and the remaining CO2 budget of the 1.5°C and 2°C scenarios with dotted lines.

 # Summary for listings and search engines
-summary: Inspired by the warming stripes of Ed Hawkins, the carbon stripes represent yearly CO2 emissions through as stripes and the remaining carbon budget of the 1.5°C and 2°C scenarios with dotted lines.
+summary: Inspired by the warming stripes of Ed Hawkins, the carbon stripes represent yearly CO2 emissions through stripes and the remaining CO2 budget of the 1.5°C and 2°C scenarios with dotted lines.

 # Link this post with a project
 projects: []